williamniemiec/wp_eCommerce/README.md

 # [Website Project] e-Commerce
 ![e-Commerce logo]( https://github.com/williamniemiec/wp_eCommerce/blob/master/media/logo/logo.jpg)

 This is a project about a website for e-Commerce.
 It is not a complete e-commerce system, however it serves as a basis for building one.
-This project uses [MVC pattern](https://github.com/williamniemiec/MVC-in-PHP), made in PHP.
+This project uses [MVC design pattern](https://github.com/williamniemiec/MVC-in-PHP), made in PHP.

 <hr />